kaan-donmez/csharp/README.md

 I hope this repo is helpful and inspirational for you.

 Some recommendation
-- I recommend that you write the test in your project it is so important.
+- you should write tests to avoid mistakes.
+- you should provide observability to detect mistakes.
+- you should know Algorithms, Data structures, and Design Patterns.
+- you should know OOP, SOLID, DRY, KISS, etc.
+- you should know Architectures like microservice, monolithic, etc.
+- the most important thing is to be curious and ask yourself if your implementation is the best one.

 ### Dotnet CLI Commands